-This super cool St. Patrick’s Day sensory bottle is entertaining for children!
+This super cool St. Patrick’s Day Shamrock Sensory Bottle is entertaining for children!
 The glitter and confetti gives this bottle a fun effect.
 Create yours today!

 St. Patrick’s Day March 17!
 Check out this St. Patrick’s Day Sensory Bottle to celebrate.

 When you think of St. Patrick’s Day, what comes to mind first?
 For me, I think of the color green, shamrocks, gold coins, rainbows, and leprechauns!
 Of course, there’s more history behind this day and you can read more about that here if you are interested.